CaioCesarPS/dogs/README.md

 # How to run

 - Clone the repository
-- Run `docker-compose up -d --build`
+- Run `docker-compose up -d --build app frontend`
 - Open your browser and go to `http://localhost:5173`

 # Optional Enchanchements